 The CollegeBound Saver program is Rhode Island's direct-sold plan open to Rhode Island residents and non-residents.
-It features a menu of age-based and static portfolio options utilizing Invesco, Vanguard and BlackRock mutual funds along with a stable value option.
+It features a menu of age-based and static portfolio options utilizing Invesco, Vanguard, Schwab and BlackRock mutual funds along with a stable value option.
 Accounts can be linked to the Upromise rewards service.

 - Program typeSavings

 - Tax deduction